 - October 25: Durham County MedFest & Opening Eyes

-- November 2: Fall Tournament Healthy Athletes Screenings (Strong Minds & Healthy Hearing)
+- November 2: Fall Tournament Healthy Athletes Screenings (Strong Minds, Special Smiles and Healthy Hearing)

 - Fall 2019: Beaufort County MedFest & Special Smiles